 It seems strange that on a day customarily governed by tradition and a nationwide, apolitical reverence for the peaceful transition of power, we all became involved in a certain nefarious and illusive Trumpian game of sorts—one in which the arena spans the globe and we, as Americans, stand, at times, as his pawns, his teammates, his opponents, or his spectators.
 In this game, however, there exists only one outcome for President Trump: victory.

 The Trump mindset views all the realities—dare I say, facts, both alternative and real—of the world through a dichotomous lens in which everything and everyone either is either a winner or a loser.
-Everyone from international terrorists to conservative intellectual Bill Kristol to former President Barack Obama, Politico, John McCain, and Chuck Todd have been deemed “Losers!” while both the conservative National Review and the progressive Huffington Post were said to be “losing” through his infamous tweets.
+Everyone from international terrorists to conservative intellectual Bill Kristol to former President Barack Obama, Politico, John McCain, and Chuck Todd have been deemed “Losers!” while both the right-leaning National Review and the left-leaning Huffington Post were said to be “losing” through his infamous tweets.
 In 2015, then-candidate Trump tweeted that Hillary Clinton “is a lose cannon,” and while his improper spelling of “loose” was likely a mistake—a result of his tendency to churn out condemnatory tweets like clockwork—the principle of others’ losses and pitiable inferiority compared to his ever-winning, infallible superiority still holds for his political rival, “Crooked Hillary,” as much it holds as for anybody.

 In this Trumpian world, each day represents a new round in his game of extreme triumphs and failures.
 And, each day, Trump sets the ordinary rules of sportsmanship not into place, but into chaos.
 As the “failing” New York Times’ David Brooks (who President Trump has, unsurprisingly, branded “the dumbest of them all”) notes, the president “has already shredded the unspoken rules of political civility that make conversation possible.”
 In this new game, the rulebook of presidential etiquette, common decency, and common sense have been flagrantly discarded along with the authority of an honorable, rule-abiding referee committed to upholding the principles that bound our society, and our political leaders, to higher ethical standards.
 For, the Republican leadership that sheepishly conceded to his reactionaryism, narcissism, and severe dearth of moral introspection, solely for the sake of party, utterly failed in their greater responsibility to this country as designated referees—as arbiters of the implicit laws of concern for the public good that would have preventing the U.S. from becoming a battlefield for President Trump’s war-like game in the first place.
 Now, in “his savage regime, public life is just a dog-eat-dog war of all against all,” with everyone—family, friends, political allies, and even entire classes of Americans—pitted against each other.